zengbing15/lumos_doc/docs/preparation/createaccount.md

 ### Step 1.
 Create an account by using ckb-cli.

-When the CKB node is installed by using the pre-built installer package, ckb-cli is available and can be used to create an account.
-For more information about the installation of a CKB node, see [Install a CKB Node](../preparation/installckb).
+ckb-cli is available in the CKB pre-built installer package.
+For more information, see [Install a CKB Node by Using the Pre-built Installer Package](../preparation/installckb#install-a-ckb-node-by-using-the-pre-built-installer-package).

 ```shell
 $ export TOP=$(pwd)